Data-Driven Dropdown

 Popover Help Text

-You can also update a Data-Driven Dropdown triggered by an input Text Field.
-In this cae, you have to use the input from a text field to both trigger and to make a dynamic data services call.
-This DDS call will retrieve the data to populate a data-driven dropdown.
-We will use the example of a zip code text field where the user types the zip code and a zip code lookup service returns the list of cities in a zip code and populates them in a DDD.
+You can also configure a Data-Driven Dropdown component to be triggered by an input to a Text Field component.
+In this case, you have to use the input from a text field to both trigger and make a dynamic data services (DDS) call.
+This DDS call will retrieve the data to populate the data-driven dropdown.

 To do so, you need to:

-1. Add a Text Field to your form.
+2. Add a Text Field to your form.
 This will be the zip code field.
-Here we presume that the field reference ID for the zip-code field is "zipcode".
+Here we presume that the field reference ID for the zip-code field is zipcode.

-3. Add a Data-Driven Dropdown to your form.
-Make the data source for the DDD point to "data.cityDataField".
+4. Add a Data-Driven Dropdown to your form.
+Make the data source for the Data-Driven Dropdown component to point to data.cityDataField.

-// The key "ZIPCODE" is presumed to be the input parameter for the "Zipcode Lookup Service"
+// The key "ZIPCODE" is the input parameter for the "Zipcode Lookup Service"

 var inputFieldRefs = [{